 White is the colour of the Young Rider Classification jersey at Le Tour de France and numerous other events around the world.
 CCC has developed the JW category since the 2017/2018 season.
 The category is for all U13 riders who have been promoted from the Junior HC category, and some U15/U17 riders who have been allocated to the grade by the grader.
 Only rarely, and in very exceptional circumstances, including both very highly developed fitness and bunch riding skill level, will U13 riders be permitted to race in the higher adult grades.

 HC is for “hors categorie” and handicap.
 This Junior HC category is for ages 6 to 13, and occasionally for U13/U15 riders who are new to cycling.
 Any type of bike may be used in this category, but it must have (only) two wheels.
 No tricycles or bikes with trainer wheels are allowed.
 You also need to be able to ride a bike without trainer wheels.
 Riders in this category will be handicapped each week, meaning the slower riders are given a head start, giving everyone a chance to win.

-To register a team and/or squad, contact [email protected] with your team name and the names of your team members.
-Racing as part of a team is completely optional – it just means the points you score count towards the Team and Squad points score classifications.
+Racing as part of a team is completely optional – it just means the points you score count towards the Team points score classifications.
 Winning teams will be announced at the end of the season, and will get to raise the Team Champs trophy.